neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getapplicationlog.md

 ```

 Response description：
-gas_consumed: The transaction fee, which means the gas consumed in the transaction execution.
+gasconsumed: The transaction fee, which means the gas consumed in the transaction execution.